gloveboxes/Azure-Sphere-Learning-Path/README.md

 Get started with Azure Sphere using the prototyping developer kits from Seeed Studio and Avnet.
 Go to market with industry standard modules from AI-Link, Avnet, and USI.
 Internet enable  existing equipment with Guardian modules from Avnet.

 Today the Mediatec MT3620 MCU powers Azure Sphere.
-The family of certified Azure Sphere MCUs will be expanded in the future to include offerings from Qualcomm and NXP.
+The family of certified Azure Sphere MCUs will expand to include offerings from Qualcomm and NXP.

 ![](resources/azure-sphere.png)